 The Gambling Law Review: Brazil

-Brazil is the largest and most populated country in Latin America, with a total area of 3,265,080 square miles and a population of more than 207 million people2 (it is the fifth-largest country in the world with regards to size and population).
-Brazil is a federation divided into 26 states, one Federal District and 5,570 municipalities.
+Brazil is the largest1 and most populated country in Latin America, with a total area of 3,265,080 square miles and a population of more than 212 million people (it is the fifth-largest country in the world with regard to size and population).2 Brazil is a federation divided into 26 states, one federal district and 5,570 municipalities.

-Since 2012, owing to the depreciation of the real against the US dollar and the economic recession that began in 2015, Brazil's GDP has decreased and the country is now the world's ninth-largest economy,3 having formerly been the sixth-largest in 2011.
+Since 2012, owing to the depreciation of the real against the US dollar and the economic recession that began in 2015, Brazil's GDP has decreased, and the country is now the world's twelfth-largest economy,3 having formerly been the sixth largest in 2011.